 How to Choose the Right AD&D Policy

 When comparing AD&D policies or riders, look beyond the premium and coverage amount.
-Pay close attention to:
+Here’s how to make a smart decision.

-- The Schedule of Losses: Compare the payout percentages for specific injuries.
-A policy that pays 75% for the loss of a hand is better than one that pays 50%.
+- Schedule of Losses: Compare the payout percentages for specific injuries.
+A policy that pays 100% for paralysis is better than one that doesn’t cover it at all.

 - Time and Cause Limitations: Check the window of time between the accident and the loss (death or dismemberment).
 Most policies require the loss to occur within a specific period, such as 90 or 365 days.